Henry Ashby Turner: Scholarship

 In his essay "Fascism and Modernization" from the book Reappraisals of Fascism, following the arguments first made by David Schoenbaum, Turner argued that National Socialism sought the total destruction of modern industrial society and its replacement with an agrarian society.
 Germans would obtain that land, or Lebensraum, in Eastern Europe, where German colonists would settle and reduce the indigenous Slavic people to slaves.
 However, to accomplish these goals the Nazis, despite the nature against modernism of their ideology, were forced to modernize German society further.
 Turner called Nazi anti-modernism a "double" form of utopianism in that it was a vision that was both impractical and unachievable.

 Turner is best known for his book German Big Business and the Rise of Hitler, published in 1985, in which he rebutted the claim that it was German big business which primarily financed and otherwise promoted the attainment of power by Adolf Hitler.
+The book was a contribution to a historical argument about the role of big business in supporting Naziism during the Weimar Republic initiated by David Abraham's The Collapse of the Weimar Republic: Political Economy and Crisis (1981).
+Abraham argued, from a Marxist position, that German big business supported Hitler and this support was central to Hitler's seizure of power.
 Turner argued that the extent of business support for Hitler and his NSDAP had been much exaggerated.
 On the basis of careful examination of unpublished records of major German corporations and of the party, Turner concluded that the bulk of the Nazis' funds during their rise came from their party's members and other ordinary Germans.
 The principal political recipients of big business funding were the traditional center-right parties: the German People's Party and the German National People's Party.
 The only election campaign in which big business contributed significant amounts of money to the Nazis was the March 5, 1933 election, after the Nazis had already assumed power.